naman14/TimberX/CONTRIBUTING.md

 * 2 spaces for indentation rather than tabs

-* You can try running `npm run lint` for style unification
+* Make sure you try running `./gradlew spotlessApply` for style unification

 ## License